nikotile/lapetitefe/README.md

 A substitute for [La Petite Manga](https://manga.lapetite.moe)'s old frontend.
 While actually doesn't offer massive differences, this one still retains the all-time fan favorite feature: **tag filtering**.

+Note that me can't into code and this is still on active development, so you might find problems.

 ## Build Setup

 This will use the public development endpoints (e.g. https://api.lapetite.moe/dev/manga/api/entries), which will be proxied in `vite.config.js`.